 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors, executive officers and holders of more than 10% of the Company's common stock to file with the SEC reports regarding their ownership and changes in ownership of our securities.
-The Company is not aware that, during 2015, any of its directors, executive officers or 10% stockholders failed to timely file any reports required to be filed by Section 16(a) of the Securities Exchange Act of 1934, as amended, except for those transactions reported in (i) the Form 5 filed by Mr. Telkamp on October 20, 2015 reporting certain dispositions of common stock as donation to a 501(c)(3) public charity made December 20, 2014, and (ii) the Form 4 filed by Mr. Hershberger on March 8, 2016 reporting securities acquired September 16, 2015.
+The Company is not aware that, during 2016, any of its directors, executive officers or 10% stockholders failed to timely file any reports required to be filed by Section 16(a) of the Securities Exchange Act of 1934, as amended, except for those transactions reported in the Form 5 filed by Dr. Wang on February 10, 2017 reporting securities disposed of on December 26, 2016.
+The late filing by Dr. Wang was inadvertent.
 In making these statements, the Company has relied upon examination of the copies of Forms 3, 4, and 5, and amendments thereto, provided to the Company and the written representations of its directors, executive officers and 10% stockholders.